Stop the Shield (again!)

 What is the solution?

-- Protect Americans’ right to sue.
+- Protect Americans’ right to seek justice in state courts.

 - Preserve state authority and local control.